Find Texas’ Sonography Programs in 2023

 Is certification required to be a sonographer in Texas?

-Earn your ARDMS certification
+Earn your ARDMS credentials

 The only way to earn certification by the ARDMS is by taking and passing their exam.

 The easiest way to qualify to sit for the exam is to graduate from a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Otherwise, you’ll need to meet one of their other requirements, such as 12 months of full time clinical experience prior to taking their test.
-The ARDMS publishes a full list of possible prerequisites on their downloadable PDF.
+The ARDMS publishes a full list of prerequisites on their downloadable PDF.

 Additional Certification Information